twisted/twisted/docs/core/development/policy/compatibility-policy.rst

         """

-        def test_deprecationUsingFlushWarningsself):
+        def test_deprecationUsingFlushWarnings(self):
             """
-            flushWarnings() is the recommended way of checking for deprecations
+            flushWarnings() is the recommended way of checking for deprecations.
+            Make sure you only flushWarning from the targeted code, and not all warnings.
             """
             db.getUser('some-user')